Asian shares slip as US-China spat takes center stage

 Earlier this month, the U.S. and China concluded their 11th round of trade talks with no agreement.
 Further talks have not been arranged.

 The U.S. has imposed 25% tariffs on $250 billion in Chinese imports and is planning to target another $300 billion.
 It has also mounted sanctions against Huawei and is threatening to do the same with other Chinese companies.
-China, meanwhile, has retaliated against $110 billion in U.S. products.
+China, meanwhile, has retaliated against $110 billion in U.S. products, and is offering tax cuts to software and chip companies.

 "The stalemate between the U.S. and China looks likely to last longer as both sides continued to ratchet up rhetoric," Zhu Huani of Mizuho Bank said in a commentary.